-I first showed my paintings and drawings at a gallery in Islington, London in the late 80s, then went on to work in the fabric trade, drawing pictures to print and embroider onto linings and trimmings.
+I showed my paintings and drawings at a gallery in Islington, London in the late 80s, then went on to work in the fabric trade, drawing pictures to print and embroider onto linings and trimmings.
 I’ve had various jobs including a stint working as an arts project organiser for the BBC, a jazz band manager and a book designer in a publishing company.
-Since 1999 I have made my living designing, painting, drawing, photographing, helping people setting up new businesses and helping people to solve their problems.
+Since 1999 I have made my living designing, painting, drawing, photographing, helping people to set-up new businesses and helping people to solve their problems.

 Inbetween all this work stuff I have four children at various life-stages, I’m a (young if you don’t mind) nanny, a mother-in law, a wife and seem to have accumulated various animals along the way.
 I love to learn and have been back to ‘school’ several times to study European languages and Business and more recently Fine Art and Person Centred Therapy.